evanliu3594/LYFtools/README.md

 ### `convert_coord()`

-`convert_coord()` is used for convert a set of geo-coding (long, lat) between some Chinese defined coordinate systems and WGS1984 coordinate system.
-Note that only works inside China domain
+Convert a set of geo-coding (long, lat) between some Chinese defined coordinate systems and WGS1984 coordinate system.
+Note that only works inside China domain.

 ``` r
 convert_coord(133, 47, from = "GCJ02", to = "WGS84")